dotnet/docs-maui/docs/get-started/first-app.md

 :::zone pivot="devices-maccatalyst"

-.NET MAUI apps that target Mac Catalyst can only be launched and debugged using Visual Studio 2022 for Mac.
+.NET MAUI apps that target Mac Catalyst can only be launched and debugged using Visual Studio 2022 for Mac 17.4 Preview.

 :::zone-end